Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: zeta functions of a finite quotient

-\textbf{The polynomial $Z_{S,0,0}$}:\quad In that case: The Frobenius map acting on $r$ curves induces permutation $\pi \in S_{r}$ with decomposition into disjoint cycles of lengths $a_{1},$ $a_{2},$ $\ldots,$ $a_{s}$ for some natural $s.$ Since the Hodge diamond of $\alpha_{S}$ invariant part is equal to we have

-\textbf{The polynomial $Z_{S,0,1}$}:\quad One can see that In general we cannot say much more but in special cases we can find explicit description of the polynomial $Z_{S,0,1}$.
-In particular if $S$ is one of $K3$ surfaces appearing in Borcea-Voisin construction then the polynomial can be read out from Theorem 5.6 of \cite{GOTOYUI}.
+\textbf{The polynomial $Z_{S,0,1}$}:\quad One can see that where $NS(S)$ is N{\'e}ron-Severi group generated by algebraic cycles on $S$ and $T(S)$ is transcendental lattice of $S$ defined as an orthogonal complement of $NS(S)$ in $H^{2}\left(S, \ZZ\right)$.
+In general we cannot say much more but in special cases we can find explicit description of the polynomial $Z_{S,0,1}$.
+In particular if $S$ is one of $K3$ surfaces appearing in Borcea-Voisin construction then the polynomial can be read out from Theorem 5.6 of \cite{GOTOYUI}. \textbf{The polynomial $Z_{S,1,0}$}:\quad Let $C_{g}$ be the curve of maximal genus $g$ in $\Fix(\alpha_{S})$.
+Then we see that